-- Excess charges only apply to Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.....
-They do not occur with a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).....
+- Excess charges only apply to Medicare Part B. They do not occur with a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).....

-- The Medicare beneficiary is directly responsible for paying the excess charge.
+- The Medicare A person who has health care insurance through the Medicare or Medicaid programs.... is directly responsible for paying the excess charge.

 - Some Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... plans cover excess charges.

 Can a Doctor Charge More Than Medicare Allows?